-Raju Sundaran is a Partner at Abrams Fensterman, LLP working out of the firm’s Brooklyn office as a member of the Trusts and Estates and Guardianship Law practice groups.
+Raju Sundaran is a Partner at Abrams Fensterman, LLP working out of the firm’s Brooklyn office as a member of the Trusts and Estates, Guardianship and Transportation Law practice groups.

-Prior to joining Abrams Fensterman, Mr. Sundaran was Senior Counsel for the New York City Law Department where he successfully defended law enforcement officers and the City of New York in complex Section 1983 civil rights cases for 14 years.
-He effectively briefed numerous motions resulting in the dismissal of plaintiff’s claims against defendant police officers and the City of New York that could have exposed the officers and the City to multi-million-dollar judgements in favor of plaintiff.
-He has also successfully defended and won numerous federal jury trials with the potential for substantial exposure to a high plaintiff’s damages award stemming from a myriad of allegations, including but not limited to, false arrest, malicious prosecution, excessive force, denial of right to a fair trial, deadly force/police-involved shootings, and municipal liability.
+Prior to joining Abrams Fensterman, Mr. Sundaran was Senior Counsel at the New York City Law Department where he successfully defended numerous law enforcement officers and the City of New York in complex Section 1983 civil rights cases for over 14 years in New York federal courts for the Southern and Eastern districts.
+In that capacity, he independently handled a heavy load of cases from the pleadings stage through discovery, motion practice and trial, involving allegations against police officers for false arrest, malicious prosecution, denial of right to fair trial, and excessive force, as well as a municipal liability claim against the City.
+He persuasively briefed and argued numerous motions resulting in the dismissal of claims brought by plaintiffs against police officers as well as the City of New York that could have resulted in multi-million-dollar judgements against the officers and the City.
+He was also lead trial counsel on numerous federal jury trials and successfully obtained defense verdicts where there was a potential for substantial exposure to a high damages award in favor of plaintiffs stemming from a myriad of civil rights allegations, including but not limited to, false arrest, malicious prosecution, excessive force, denial of right to a fair trial, deadly force (police-involved shootings) and municipal liability.

 New Jersey, 2002